R0X4R/satya-vivechan/content/lord-shiva-the-historical-and-scriptural-legacy-of-mahadev.md

 ## Shiva and the Destruction of Daksha's Yagna (Shanti Parva 283)

-Once, Daksha Prajapati insulted Lord Shiva by not inviting him and his wife Parvati to his grand yagna (fire sacrifice).
+The story of **Daksha Yagna** is often associated with Lord Shiva’s immense love and respect for his wife.
+Once, **Daksha Prajapati** insulted Lord Shiva by not inviting him and his wife Parvati to his grand yagna.
 Parvati felt deeply hurt by this insult.
 Seeing her sadness, Lord Shiva destroyed the yagna out of love for his wife.

-This incident symbolizes Shiva’s immense love and respect for Parvati.
-This story is found in *Shanti Parva (Chapter 283)* and is also mentioned in other ancient texts like Shatapatha Brahmana and some Ayurveda scriptures.
+This incident is found in *Shanti Parva (Chapter 283) of the Mahabharata* and is also mentioned in other ancient texts like the *Shatapatha Brahmana* and some Ayurveda scriptures.

+Some people believe that **Shiva** first married to **Mata Sati** and later he married **Mata Parvati**.
+However, there is no mention of Sati in the *Mahabharata* and other valid references.
+In authentic scriptures, Shiva is only mentioned as being married to **Mata Parvati**, who is also known as **Uma**.
+The destruction of Daksha’s Yagna, as per the Mahabharata, happened in the presence of **Mata Parvati**, not **Mata Parvati**.

 ## Nandi Was Not a Bull (Mahabharata Reference to Rishabhdhwaj)

-Many people think that Nandi was a bull, but in reality, Nandi was a human sage and a devoted follower of Shiva.
+Many people think that **Nandi** was a bull, but in reality, Nandi was a human sage and a devoted follower of Shiva.
 According to the Mahabharata, Lord Shiva’s flag had a bull symbol, so he was called **Rishabhdhwaj** (the one with the bull flag).
 Similarly, Lord Vishnu is called **Garudadhwaj** because his flag had the symbol of **Garuda (eagle)**.
-Arjuna is called **Kapidhwaj** because his flag had the symbol of Hanuman.
-Since these symbols represent spiritual and philosophical meanings, it is clear that Nandi was not an animal but a wise human devotee, just like Hanuman.
+Arjuna is called **Kapidhwaj** because his flag had the symbol of **Monkey**.
+Since these symbols represent spiritual and philosophical meanings, it is clear that **Nandi** was not an animal but a wise human devotee, just like **Lord Hanuman**.

 ## Shiva and the Origin of Fever (Shanti Parva 283, Vayu Puran 30)